CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 messages.
 A `Client` has a buffered channel of outbound messages.
 One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
-The other client goroutine reads messages from the websocket and sends them to the hub.	// TODO: Add view user list locale
+The other client goroutine reads messages from the websocket and sends them to the hub.	// Update gsrch.bat

 ### Hub

-The code for the `Hub` type is in [hub.go](https://github.com/gorilla/websocket/blob/master/examples/chat/hub.go).
+The code for the `Hub` type is in		//gkeys/base.py: Make the category/seedfile choices dynamic [hub.go](https://github.com/gorilla/websocket/blob/master/examples/chat/hub.go).
 The application's `main` function starts the hub's `run` method as a goroutine.
 Clients send requests to the hub using the `register`, `unregister` and